gooday2die/Crawling/MSEWebCrawling/README.md

   It returns JSON file as it's result.

+- Getting Recent Posts Automatically from both boards(Notice, Normal) By using index, we can get the recent post ids.

+TODO List
+- Need to add commands.
+(Seems easy)

+- Getting Schedules Board.
+(Seems kind of not that useful)

 All the functions are named ~KnockKnock Since I was listening to Knock Knock by Twice when I was looking for it's Names :P

-TODO List

-We can see that all the posts have specific nubmer.
-For Example, notice_click.php?id=1

-But this bot does not know where to stop.
-It can go up to notice_click.php?id=100000000 which does not exist.

-So we need to limit the max nubmer.

-    We can solve this problem by using the index.html.
-    The latest ones are on the index main page.
-So by using that, We can see the limit of the pages.